aws-solutions/quota-monitor-for-aws/README.md

-# AWS Limit Monitor Solution
+# Quota Monitor for AWS
 The AWS Limit Monitor Solution is a reference implementation that provides a foundation for monitoring AWS service limits.
 Customers can leverage the solution to monitor limits across services supported by Amazon Trusted Advisor; in multiple regions and multiple AWS accounts.
 The solution integrates with Amazon SNS and Slack to notify customers for service limits approaching thresholds.

 ## Getting Started